CSUBioGroup/PGMG/readme.md

 ```

 **We provide the weights file acquired using `train_chembl_baseline.py` in the [release page](https://github.com/CSUBioGroup/PGMG/releases/tag/v1.0).** Please unzip it in the root directory.

+**The current model only support a maximum of 8 pharmacophore points in a single hypotheis.** If you want to increase the maximum number, a possible way is to re-train the model with increased number of randomly selected pharmacophore elements and a larger `MAX_NUM_PP_GRAPHS`.

 ## Evaluations